LordEurosJf/euros_LogoOnScreen/README.md

 - **Free to Use**: You are allowed to use this script in any of your projects without any cost.
 - **No Resale**: Reselling or redistributing this script for profit is strictly prohibited.
-- **Credit Required**: When using this script, please give credit to the original author.
-The credit should be attributed to **LordEuros**.

 ## Support